 MCD OUTCOME COMPONENT SCHOOL PLAN Federal Requirement, District publications and forms are available Search and Serve The Special Education Process determines whether or not a student is eligible for Special Education Services and if so, which services are most appropriate.
 The four steps of the process include: 1) Referral for Assessment; 2) the Assessment; 3) Development and Implementation of an Individualized Educational Program (IEP); and 4) the IEP Review.
-The SJS: Global Issues Academy will adhere to the LAUSD Special Education Policies and Procedures Manual.
-Furthermore, SJS will distribute the Are you puzzled by Your Child's Special Needs?
+The SIS: Global Issues Academy will adhere to the LAUSD Special Education Policies and Procedures Manual.
+Furthermore, SIS will distribute the Are you puzzled by Your Child's Special Needs?
 Brochure to every student to take home at the beginning of each school year.
 Students with disabilities, requiring special services, enrolling in the school will be identified promptly and provided the appropriate services.
-All staff members will understand the process established by SJS for referring students who may require special services.
+All staff members will understand the process established by SIS for referring students who may require special services.
 The request for Special Education Assessment Forms will be readily available in the Academy's main office.
-The Parent Resource Network poster provided through the Special Education Support Unit will be prominently displayed in the Academy's main office and Student Information Questionnaire for Parents and Guardians and A Guide to Special Education Services will be readily available in the momently displayed in the Academy's main office as well be readily available in the momently displayed in the Academy's main office as well.
-Outcome 2 Intervention Programs MULTI-TIERED FRAMEWORK TO INSTRUCTION AND INTERVENTION .
+The Parent Resource Network poster provided through the Special Education Support Unit will be prominently displayed in the Academy's main office and Student Information Questionnaire for Parents and Guardians and A Guide to Special Education Services will be readily available in the main office as well.
+Outcome 2 Intervention Programs MULTI-TIERED FRAMEWORK TO INSTRUCTION AND INTERVENTION.
 Pursuant to LAUSD Bulletin 4827.1, Multi-Tiered Framework for Instruction, Intervention, and Support , in a multi-tiered approach to instruction and intervention, teachers provide instruction at each tier of service that is differentiated, culturally responsive, evidence-based and aligned to grade-level, content standards.
 All students should have universal access to this high-quality instruction.
 Universal access refers to the right of all students to have equal opportunity and access to high quality, grade-level instruction and behavioral support, regardless of socio- economic status, ethnicity, background, or disabilities.
 Four instructional methodologies and strategies have been identified LAUSD.
+These strategies offer universal access to instructional methodologies and strategies have been identified LAUSD.
 These strategies offer universal access to core instruction.
-The research affirms that all students, including ELS, SELS, SWDS, and GATE students benefit from the integration of key access methodologies such as cooperative and communal learning, instructional conversations, the use of advanced graphic organizers, and targeted academic language development.
+The research affirms that all students, including ELS, SWDS, and GATE students benefit from the integration of key access methodologies such as cooperative and communal learning, instructional conversations, the use of advanced graphic organizers, and targeted academic language development.